 See if you can boil it down to a phrase or saying that captures the essence of the narrative.

-Tomorrow is the last day of our expedition.
-I will share some tips on how to write up the narrative in a way that can be effectively put into practice.
+In the last chapter of this Guidebook, I will share some tips on how to write up the narrative in a way that can be effectively put into practice.

 Share With Others:

 If you find this Guidebook helpful, please share it with your colleagues.
 They can view the original webinar video and register for the email series at